Australia Cup

 The Australia Cup (Note: known as the FFA Cup until the 2021 season) (currently known as the Hahn Australia Cup for sponsorship reasons) is the national soccer knockout cup competition in Australia.
 This annual competition is organised by Football Australia (known as Football Federation Australia until 2020).

 The Australia Cup comprises teams from the top division, A-League Men (known as simply the A-League before the 2021–22 season), as well as those from lower tiers in the Australian soccer league system.
 Teams enter in progressive stages, with qualifying rounds culminating with the competition proper, starting with the Round of 32.
 Each of the regional, state or territory-based member federation is granted a team allocation for entry into the main competition, joining clubs from A-League Men.

-Initially, all A-League Men's teams entered at the Round of 32; following the latest expansion of the league, the top eight teams enter at the Round of 32, while play-offs are conducted between the four lowest-ranked teams for the final two qualification slots.
+Initially, all A-League Men's teams entered at the Round of 32.
+From 2021 to 2025 following further expansion of the league, only the top eight or nine teams entered at the Round of 32, while play-offs were conducted between the four lowest-ranked teams for the final two qualification slots.
+From 2026, all Australia-based A-League clubs enter at the Round of 32, with New Zealand-based A-League clubs (Wellington Phoenix and Auckland FC) omitted from the competition.